ISO 45001 Certification

 ISO 45001 certification is third-party verification that your Occupational Health & Safety Management System conforms to the ISO 45001 standard.

-The standard provides a systematic approach to:
+The framework provides a systematic method for:

-Identifying hazards
+Identifying workplace hazards

 Assessing OH&S risks and opportunities